gohugoio/hugo/content/en/templates/output-formats.md

 : (`string`) The protocol (scheme) of the URL for this output format.
 For example, `https://` or `webcal://`.
 Default is the scheme of the `baseURL` parameter in your site configuration, typically `https://`.

 rel
-: (`string`) If provided, you can assign this value to `rel` attributes in `link` elements when iterating over ouput formats in your templates.
+: (`string`) If provided, you can assign this value to `rel` attributes in `link` elements when iterating over output formats in your templates.
 Default is `alternate`.

 root
 : (`bool`) If `true`, files will be published to the root of the publish directory.
 Default is `false`.